openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 * Dogwood upgrades Python from 2.7.3 to 2.7.10.
 This means virtualenvs have to be recreated.

-The upgrade from Cypress to Dogwood:
+The upgrade from Cypress to Dogwood includes these steps.

 #.
 Updates edx-platform to the ``release-2015-11-09`` tag.
 This is the last
    released version that used Django 1.4.